maxAubain/github_pull_request_templates/pull_request_template_with_comments.md

+(If viewing this file using the Github dashboard, set file view to `raw` to see comments)

 [comments]: # "Pull Request documentation can be a self-enclosed document to provide all the necessary information for a reviewer to undertand the merged code in its entirety.
 This can be of use for many roles, such as